Find Help for Your Addiction to Tobacco and Nicotine

 Medications: Some doctors recommend the use of medication to help with tobacco addictions.
 Certain antidepressants or high blood pressure drugs might be able to help manage cravings.
 One medication that’s commonly used is varenicline (Chantix).
 But it is up to your doctor to decide which medications should be prescribed to help you with your tobacco addiction.

 Psychological and behavioral treatments: Some people who use tobacco have success with methods such as hypnotherapy; cognitive-behavioral therapy; neuro-linguistic programming.
 These methods help the user change their thoughts about addiction.
 They work to alter feelings or behaviors that your brain associates with tobacco use.

 Find Help Now at South Carolina Men’s Rehab

 South Carolina Men’s Rehab provides a complete course of addiction treatment, including tobacco and nicotine addictions.
-Call (803) 834-5236 today to learn more about our program.
-Help your loved one recover, and return home as a changed man for good!
+Give us a call at (866) 563-0497 to learn more about our effective Christian rehab center, and how to begin the admissions process today.
+We look forward to hearing from you!